marvin-schl/smartpot/README.md

 #    3.)
 Measure the voltage offset and adjust offset_calibration value to get an calibrated_out of 0.
 #    4.)
 Pull the sensor onto a defined soil moisture level.
 #    5.)
 Adjust scaling in such a way that calibratet_out matches the desired value.
+# Default calibration is between 0 and 100% -> max Voltage 1.9V -> sclaing=100/1.9=52.6315
 offset = 0.0
-scaling = 1.9
+scaling = 52.6315

 # Defines the level at which calibrated_out is going into saturation.
 Comment out
 # to disable saturation.
-saturation = 1.9
+saturation = 100

-# Defines the unit of the measured and calibrated value
+# Defines the unit of the measured and calibrated value.
+Percent Symbols have to be escaped with another percent symbol.
-unit = "%"
+unit = "%%"

 [Light]
 # This section calibrates the light sensor.
 Keep in mind that any calibration action will only effect the